 The Institute of coastal research at the Helmholtz-Zentrum Geesthacht hosts a number of highly motivated and experienced researchers in the broad field of coastal research.
-Our research focus lies on numerical modelling of coastal processes with specific expertise in modelling of atmospheric and marine biogeochemistry and interactions between different environmental compartments on regional and coastal scales.
-At Helmholtz-Zentrum Geesthacht we develop numerical models with the aim to determine the past and current state of the environment and to identify the major drivers for future changes in the system.
+Our research focus lies on numerical modeling of coastal processes with specific expertise in modelling of atmospheric and marine biogeochemistry and interactions between environmental compartments on regional and coastal scales.
+At HZG we develop numerical models with the aim to determine past and current state of the environment and to identify major drivers for future changes in the system.

 - good communication skills and ability to work in an interdisciplinary team of various fields of geosciences

-For further questions please contact Dr. Ute Daewel: email@example.com.
+For further questions please contact Dr. Johannes Bieser (firstname.lastname@example.org).